Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_2.md

 ## Hardware Profiing Features

-In this tutorial, you will learn how to use hardware profiling features to inspect the design.
+In this tutorial, you learn how to use hardware profiling features to inspect the design.
 Two flows, XSDB and XRT flow, are supported to profile the AI Engine design.
 The profiling feature requires no design source code change to collect profiling data.
 No special options are required to build the design.

 ### XRT Flow

-1. Once the board is powered up, and you see the Linux console after PetaLinux boots up, create a `xrt.ini` file on the SD card using the following lines:
+1. After the board is powered up, and you see the Linux console after PetaLinux boots up, create a `xrt.ini` file on the SD card using the following lines:

    ```
    [Debug]